reservoir-data/tap-canny/README.md

 | flattening_enabled  | False    | None    | 'True' to enable schema flattening and automatically expand nested properties. |
 | flattening_max_depth| False    | None    | The max depth to flatten schemas. |

+### Authentication

+See the [Canny API docs](https://developers.canny.io/api-reference#authentication) for more information on how to authenticate with the Canny API.

 ## Supported Streams

 | Stream            | Endpoint              | Replication Method |